 In a year of career milestones, Zheng Qinwen is coolly and confidently crossing off yet another this week at the Paris 2024 Olympics.
-The World No.7 has enjoyed a clinical Olympic debut to advance to the Round of 16.
-She's lost just six games through two matches.
-And coming off a successful title defense in Palermo last week, the 21-year-old from China is now riding a seven-match win streak.
+In her Olympic debut, the World No.7 became the second Chinese woman to make an Olympic singles semifinal, following in Li Na's footsteps.
+Coming off a successful title defense in Palermo two weeks ago, the 21-year-old from China is now riding a nine-match win streak.

 "I've been wishing for the moment for so long," Zheng told WTA Insider.
 "The Olympic games was one of my dreams since my childhood.